mterczynski/blog/posts/builder-design-pattern.md

   }
 }

-// the exact same class from 2nd example: class Car {
+// the same class from the 2nd example: class Car {
   constructor(
     private weight: number,